w3c/wot-architecture/explainer/explainer11.md

 * complement existing IoT standards and platforms;
 * build upon the Web architecture, in particular URIs, registered representation formats (media types), and hypermedia;
 * allow for IP-based IoT protocols other than HTTP (given they fulfill the Uniform Interface constraint of REST); and
-* allow for different integration patterns: at the device level, gateway/edge node, and the cloud.
+* allow for different integration patterns: at the device level, gateway/edge node, and the cloud, including support for digital twins.

 ## Non-goals
 The W3C Web of Things is *not* trying to achieve any of the following:
-* establishing a new vertical solution for the IoT;
+* establishing a new vertical solution for IoT systems;
 * defining domain-specific aspects of IoT systems; nor
 * defining any new security mechanisms.